phattharaphorn/dark-mode-toggle/README.md

 4. Open the browser at http://localhost:3000.

-## How to Test the App:
+### How to Test the App:

-1. Run the app using `npm start`.

-2. Use the "Dark Mode" button to toggle between Light and Dark themes.
+1. Use the "Dark Mode" button to toggle between Light and Dark themes.

-3. The app will remember your theme preference even after a page reload.
+2. The app will remember your theme preference even after a page reload.